ilhamwahabi/wasm-intro/slides.md

 ---

 # Near-Native Speed 🚀
-Some test indicates 20x faster than Javascript
+Some test indicates 20x faster than JavaScript

 ---
 layout: statement
 ---

 # Compile from Other Lang. 🤯
-Enable non-Javascript developer to create web
+Enable non-JavaScript developer to create web

 ---
 layout: statement